Drug information

 Take Dovato according to your health care provider’s instructions.
 Do not miss a dose of Dovato, and do not change your dose or stop taking Dovato without first talking with your health care provider.

 Take Dovato by mouth with or without food.
-If you are taking any other medicines or supplements, including antacids; laxatives; other products containing aluminum or magnesium; buffered medicines; iron; or calcium, carefully follow instructions on how to take them with Dovato.
+If you are taking any other medicines, supplements, antacids, or laxatives that contain magnesium, aluminum, calcium, or iron, carefully follow instructions on how to take them with Dovato.

-If you have taken too much Dovato, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much Dovato, contact your health care provider or local poison control center (1-800-222-1222 or online) right away, or go to the nearest hospital emergency room.

 For more information on how to take Dovato, see the FDA drug label.